nuxt-modules/cloudinary/docs/content/en/before-v1.0.0/build-urls-and-tags.md

   * Type: `Object`
   * Additional effects/transformations to apply to the original asset on delivery

-Return `String` as the Cloudinary delivery URL for the requested asset.
+Returns `String` as the Cloudinary delivery URL for the requested asset.

 ```js
 const url = this.$cloudinary()